Answers to Frequently Asked Questions about Lions Wrestling

-We practice primarily at McLean and Marshall high schools.
+We practice primarily at McLean and Marshall High Schools.
 We have an occasional practice at Yorktown High.
-We generally split up practices between veterans and novices, though we try to be flexible to meet families' scheduling issues when we can.
-We practice when rooms are available to us, so the schedule can be a little irregular, but practices are usually twice a week in the evenings beginning at 6:30 p.m.
+We generally split up practices between older and younger wrestlers, though we try to be flexible to meet families' scheduling issues when we can.
+We practice when rooms are available to us, so the schedule can be a little irregular, but practices are usually twice a week in the evenings beginning at 6:30 or 7:00 p.m.

 No B Team

 NVWF clubs have no "B team".
 Your child will always have the opportunity to wrestle in matches unless there are no opponents of his or her weight.

 NVWF and the Lions do NOT advocate weight loss to "make weight" as part of our sport.

 First Year Wrestlers

 In most cases, first year wrestlers will only wrestle other first year wrestlers in matches.